Same-sex marriage in Colombia: Statistics and notable weddings

-In Colombia, civil marriages are performed by notaries and judges.
+Civil marriages are performed by notaries and judges.
 Every marriage performed in Colombia has to be registered with the National Civil Registry.
 According to the Superintendence of Notaries and Registrations, notaries performed 138 same-sex marriages in 2016, 341 in 2017 and 316 in 2018, with most occurring in Antioquia, Cundinamarca (including Bogotá), Valle del Cauca and Risaralda departments.
 By June 2019, 968 same-sex marriages had been performed by notaries in Colombia since legalization; 258 in Bogotá, 240 in Medellín, 92 in Cali, and 79 in Pereira.
 Six same-sex divorces occurred in 2017 and five in 2018.
 1,703 same-sex marriages were performed in Colombia between 2016 and 2021, representing about 0.5% of all marriages.

-In December 2019, Mayor Claudia López Hernández of Bogotá married her partner Angélica Lozano Correa, in one of the more notable same-sex marriages in Colombia.
+In December 2019, Mayor Claudia López Hernández of Bogotá married her partner Senator Angélica Lozano Correa, in one of the more notable same-sex marriages in Colombia.

 Public opinion

 A poll conducted between December 2009 and January 2010 in Bogotá showed that 63% of the city's population was in favor of legalizing same-sex marriage, while 36% was against it.
 The poll showed that women and people with a higher education level were more likely to support same-sex marriage.

 A nationwide Ipsos poll conducted in November 2012 found that 28% of Colombians supported same-sex marriage, while 66% opposed it and 6% did not respond.
 According to a Pew Research Center survey conducted between 28 November 2013 and 4 March 2014, 28% of Colombians supported same-sex marriage, while 64% were opposed.
 A Gallup poll conducted in July 2016 showed that 40% of Colombians supported same-sex marriage, while 57% were opposed.
-The 2017 AmericasBarometer showed that 34% of Colombians supported same-sex marriage.
-A 2018 Gallup poll found that support for same-sex marriage had increased to 46%, with 52% of Colombians opposed.
+The 2017 AmericasBarometer showed that 34% of Colombians supported same-sex marriage, while a 2018 Gallup poll found that support for same-sex marriage had increased to 46%, with 52% of Colombians opposed.

 In October 2019, an Invamer poll showed that support for same-sex marriage had, for the first time ever, reached 50%, with 47% opposing.
 36% of respondents supported adoption by same-sex couples, while 62% opposed.
+A 2023 Ipsos poll showed that 49% of Colombians supported same-sex marriage, while 21% supported civil unions or other types of partnerships but not marriage, 18% were undecided and 12% were opposed to all recognition for same-sex couples.